tkenyher92/wup-devops-homework/README.md

     3. docker image is pushed to an artifact repository
     4. ABSOLUTELY OPTIONAL - somewhere in between there are scans running for any static code or security analyser
 3. The application is deployed to any cloud provider (100% your choice).
 Calling the "/" endpoint should show the weather conditions of Miskolc!
-    1. The catch: place a shell script in the container that is ran every hour to check whether the env var IS_EVERYTHING_OK is true; if it's not, it should log it to stderr.
+    1. The catch: place a shell script in the container that is ran every hour to check whether any env var you put in the container is set; if it's not, it should log it to stderr.
+(The name and value of the env var is totally up to you!)
     2. AGAIN, OPTIONAL - even if the application is running, there might be an error message in the logs after calling the endpoint ;) Check it out!

 Please send us the URL for **the forked repository** and the **URL for the webapplication**.